AutoxingTech/axbot_restbook/docs/reference/api_principals.md

 ]
 ```

-While getting detail of a map, returns an object.
+Requesting the details of a specific map returns an object:

 ```bash
 curl http://192.168.25.25:8090/maps/1 | jq